Luxury in New Zealand

 The volcanic central plateau gives way to the gently rolling hills and rugged cliffs of the Wairarapa region, which is one of New Zealand’s many wine regions.
 This is a great day trip from Wellington, although there is a spectacular luxury lodge situated near Cape Palliser.

 Across from Wellington – across the Cook Strait – is the Nelson-Tasman region, known for its lush landscapes similar to the Bay of Islands.
 While it’s chillier down here in the winter, it’s a great place to spend some time in the summer.
 Some lodges are accessible only by boat, making them the perfect secluded hideaway.
 To the west of Nelson is the fabulous Abel Tasman National Park and the rugged, remote Kahurangi National Park.
 For avid hikers, Kahurangi is a great trail with far fewer people than some of the others.
 Southeast of Nelson and Picton is the Marlborough wine region, famous worldwide for Sauvignon Blanc, and south of that are the Canterbury Plains.
 Christchurch lies on the plains, while the Banks Peninsula is a rugged extinct supervolcano (most of it, actually, is caldera).
 The Canterbury Plains rise into the Southern Alps, which are the backbone of the South Island.
 They run on a 45 degree angle from the top of the South Island to the very bottom, where they literally end in the sea.
+To experience all of the beauty of the North Island, consider taking a road trip.

 Best things to do in New Zealand South Island